terraform-aviatrix-modules/terraform-aviatrix-azure-route-server/README.md

 # terraform-aviatrix-azure-route-server

 ### Description
 This module deploys a VNET with Azure route server and integrates it with the provided Aviatrix transit through BGP over LAN.
-Make sure to use a transit instance size that allos for more than 4 interfaces (e.g. Standard_DS4_v2).
+Make sure to use a transit instance size that allows for more than 4 interfaces (e.g. Standard_DS4_v2).
+An ExpressRoute Gateway (vng) is provisioned as well to facilitate attachment to the ExpressRoute circuit.

 ### Diagram
 <img src="https://github.com/terraform-aviatrix-modules/terraform-aviatrix-azure-route-server/blob/main/img/diagram.png?raw=true" width="500">